Fourteen Words: References related to terrorism and violence

-The slogans and the numerology of "14" and "88" have been used by many white supremacists, both before and after they have committed acts of violence (such as in manifestos), as well as in symbols which have been left at the scenes of criminal acts.
+The slogans and the numerology of "14" and "88" have been used by many white supremacists, both before and after committing acts of violence (such as in manifestos), as well as in symbols which have been left at the scenes of criminal acts.
 These include Order-member David Lane, assassination attempters Paul Schlesselman and Daniel Cowart, and murderers Dylann Roof and Curtis Allgier.
 Allgier has "14" and "88" tattooed on his forehead above and to the sides of the words "skin" and "head" above his eyes in his mugshot.

-Murder of Alan Berg

-The assassination of Jewish talk show host Alan Berg in June 1984 is considered as The Order's most infamous act of terrorism.
-Order member Bruce Pierce served as the gunman in the murder and Lane served as the getaway driver.
-During Lane's imprisonment on separate convictions (some relating to violating Alan Berg's civil rights) he created the Fourteen Words slogan.
-The number 14 continues to symbolize allegiance to the Aryan Nations' vision of a white homeland.

 Barack Obama assassination plot

 "14/88" numerology was symbolically included in the Barack Obama assassination plot in October 2008.
 Both Neo-Nazis, Schlesselman and Cowart were introduced to each other online by a mutual friend who shared their white supremacist beliefs.
 Within a month of meeting, they had planned to kill the Democratic Party nominee by driving at their target and shooting from their vehicle.
 This was to be followed by a killing spree in which the men planned to kill 88 African Americans, 14 of whom were to be beheaded.
 They were targeting mostly children at an unidentified, predominantly black school.
 Shortly after their arrest, their vehicle was discovered to have "14" and "88" written onto it.